kristoferbaxter/preact-hn/README.md

 ## Preact Hacker News Example

+See this application live at: https://hn.kristoferbaxter.com

 This is an example of a PWA built using Preact, Webpack, and some small opinions.
 *Please do not think of this as the way to build your application*.

-Instead view this as an example of some concepts used in modern web applications (sw, h2, h2push).
+Instead, view this as an example of some concepts used in modern web applications (sw, h2, h2push).

-Made with _kindness_ in California.
+Made with _kindness_ in California. 🏄

 ## Installation